 Shoemaker and Seth Meyers are the creators of the Hulu original series "The Awesomes," an animated series for adults currently in its third season.

 He was the winner of an Emmy Award in 2000 for producing the "SNL 25th Anniversary Special" and a Writers Guild Award for his writing on that special.
-He has received several additional Emmy nominations for his work on "SNL" "Late Night with Jimmy Fallon" and "Golden Globes."
+He won a Writers Guild Award last year for writing on the "Golden Globes" for Tina Fey and Amy Poehler.
+Shoemaker has received several additional Emmy nominations for his work on "SNL," "SNL 40th Anniversary," "Late Night with Jimmy Fallon" and the "Golden Globes."

 Shoemaker began his TV career working in the CBS stockroom and later as a production assistant for the WCBS local news.
-He lives in Westchester, NY with his wife and three children.
+He lives in Westchester, New York, with his wife and three children.